 The Company adopted an Incentive Stock Compensation Plan during 2007 which grants directors, key employees and others options to purchase shares of common stock of the Company.
 Options may be granted as incentive stock options or nonqualified stock options depending on the eligibility of the recipient.
 Option prices and terms are determined by a committee appointed by the Board of Directors.
 The plan provides for a total of 450,000 options to purchase common shares of the Company.
 During 2016, the Board of Directors of the Company approved to increase the total number of options available to the Plan from 450,000 to 675,000.
 In December 2017, the Board of Directors of the Company approved to further increase the total number of options available to the Plan from 675,000 to 975,000.
-As of December 31, 2019, there are 236,022 options under the plan available to be granted.
+During 2020, the Board of Directors of the Company approved to increase the total number of options available to the Plan from 975,000 to 1,400,000.
+As of December 31, 2020, there are 530,335 options under the plan available to be granted.